 Well, I had not witnessed him use his martial arts skills though.
-Maybe, it could be like watching a Bruce Lee or a Chuck Norris fighting scene.
+Maybe, it would be like watching a Bruce Lee or a Chuck Norris fighting scene.
 Likewise, this tough side of my father made him survive two strokes.
 He was a living testimony of locus of control.
 He wanted to be normal again and he did it!

-The other reason may be his being a version of Robin Padilla as regards his personality during the nightingales and the low-waist gang era.
+The other reason may be his being a version of Robin Padilla as regards his personality during the nightingales and the Lo’ Waist Gang era.
 He was a certified “bad boy” according to my mother when we would find time listening to their stories of those good ol’ days.
 But you know, love conquers all…I mean, love transforms all.
 This is what happened to our father just to woo my bratty mother, being an only child.
 Theirs was a beautiful love story worthy to be made into a Sampaguita movie.
 Unfortunately, to be famous was not their destiny during that time.